Lindsey Vonn says she had a 'successful' 3rd surgery on broken leg following crash at the Olympics

 Nine days before Sunday’s crash, Vonn ruptured the ACL in her left knee in another crash.
 Even before then, all eyes had been on her as the feel-good story heading into the Games for her comeback after nearly six years of retirement.

+Andrea Panzeri, the chief physician for the Italian Winter Sports Federation, told The Associated Press that some fractures require what he called external fixation to keep the leg stable, often until a further surgery is performed.

+Panzeri has operated on Sofia Goggia, Federica Brignone and other top skiers after serious injuries for years but he cautioned that he has not examined Vonn or seen her X-rays, so he does not have direct knowledge of her injuries.
+He said he is not surprised by what he saw in the picture she posted, though: “In our line of work nothing should surprise you, because every situation is different."

-Vonn’s father, Alan Kildow, told The Associated Press on Monday that she is surrounded by family “at all times” at the hospital in Treviso where she is being treated.
+Vonn’s father, Alan Kildow, told the AP on Monday that she is surrounded by family “at all times” at the hospital in Treviso where she is being treated.

-“Thankful for all of the incredible medical staff, friends, family, who have been by my side and the beautiful outpouring of love and support from people around the world,” Vonn added.
+“Thankful for all of the incredible medical staff, friends, family, who have been by my side and the beautiful outpouring of love and support from people around the world,” Vonn said in her latest post.
 “Also, huge congrats to my teammates and all of the Team USA athletes who are out there inspiring me and giving me something to cheer for.”

 Vonn, who holds the record of 12 World Cup victories in Cortina, returned to ski racing in December 2024, following surgery to insert a partial titanium replacement in her right knee in April of that year.